AlexGitta/SB3Standing/README.md

 # SB3Standing
-Standing (balance board) program implemented with Stable Baselines 3
+Standing (balance board) program implemented with Stable Baselines 3.
+This is the version dedicated to training and visualising agents.
+If you would like to see the code designed for an exhibition setup, with a gyroscope and buttons communicating via serial, it is in a seperate branch called exhibition.